dpl0/netmap-ipfwjit/README.md

 (on an i7-3400 I get about 15 Mpps)

-Real packet I/O is possible using netmap info.iet.unipi.it/~luigi/netmap/ You can use a couple of VALE switches (part of netmap) to connect a source and sink to the userspace firewall, as follows
+Real packet I/O is possible using netmap info.iet.unipi.it/~luigi/netmap/ You can use a couple of VALE switches (part of netmap, included in ./tools/) to connect a source and sink to the userspace firewall, as follows:

-                s       f               f       d
+                s       f               f       d [pkt-gen]-->--[valeA]-->--[kipfw]-->--[valeB]-->--[pkt-gen]
-   [pkt-gen]-->--[valeA]-->--[kipfw]-->--[valeB]-->--[pkt-gen]

 The commands to run (in separate windows) are

-	# preliminarly, load the netmap module
+	# preliminarly, load the netmap module if needed
 	sudo kldload netmap.ko

 	# connect the firewall to two vale switches